sameemanidhar/Pizza-Sales-Optimization-Dashboard_SM/README.md

   - Data Cleaning and Transformation: Raw data from the Sales Tracker was transformed using SQL Server Management Studio, Power BI, and DAX formula ensuring data integrity and consistency before integration.

-  - Best Selling: The dashboard highlights best selling pizzas based on revenue, quantity sold, and total orders, providing insights into the most popular pizza items.
+  - Best Selling: The dashboard highlights best-selling pizzas based on revenue, quantity sold, and total orders, providing insights into the most popular pizza items.

   - Automated Real-time Insights: The dashboard is automated by creating a recurring job task in SSMS and importing the real-time data source from the SQL Server Database to Power BI.

 ## Dashboard
-Sales Optimization Dashboard -
+Sales Optimization Dashboard

 ![HomePg](https://github.com/user-attachments/assets/5da0b4f1-f037-4f34-a842-726edae8fd15)